Antigua Guatemala: Santa Marta earthquake

-19th-century events
+19th century

 After the capital moved to La Ermita

 Postmark ANTIGUA CANCELADO in 1887, after Guatemala joined the UPU.
 Note the Quetzal.

 After the independence of Guatemala from Spain in 1821, the Jesuit complex became public property once again and was in several lawsuits that lasted until 1829, when the regular clergy and the conservative Aycinena clan were expelled from Central America after the invasion of liberal general Francisco Morazán and the establishment of a secular government.
 The new liberal government decreed that all the confiscated Catholic church possessions had to be turned into elementary schools and university classrooms.

 As of 1850, Antigua had an estimated population of 9,000. and by 1865, the building was functioning as a vapor activated thread mill, but it was not profitable due to a lack of expert technicians and raw material; and by 1872, the Jesuits were once again expelled from Guatemala by the liberal regime of Justo Rufino Barrios.

 In 1884 City Hall made an announcement that it intended to transform the old Society of Jesus buildings into a market, in spite of the strong opposition from the neighbors that already had small shops on the plaza.
 It was not until 1912 that a market was placed in the complex.